MaxKitsune/flood-prediction/README.md

 *   **NumPy:** For numerical computations.
 *   **Scikit-learn:** For implementing linear models, regression trees, and other machine learning utilities (e.g., metrics, model selection).
 *   **TensorFlow/Keras or PyTorch:** (Assumed for the neural network implementation) For building and training neural networks.
+*   **External AI GPU Server:** Used to run intensive training tasks and reduce experiment turnaround times.

 ## Key Learnings